YM162/gulagcleaner/README.md

 Gulag Cleaner provides several options for its usage:

 > * '-r': Replace the original file with the cleaned version.
+> * '-s': Do not show metadata about cleaned files.
 > * '-h': Display the help message, providing information on how to use Gulag Cleaner.
 > * '-v': Display the current version of Gulag Cleaner.